shahoob/JSONStore/README.md

  ## Coming up features

- ### `In-memory` Storage type
+ ### `Secret` Storage type
- Because it uses only memory (not storing into a file), All OSes can run it!
- It has the same syntax,
+ It has the same syntax. but with crytpo technologys!
- Only creating a storage is that there's no requirement to put the path for storing it.
- Trying to include the path will only have the same thing.
+ Also the syntax can look a bit different.